Change of Heart (novel): Eleven Years Later

 Shay Bourne is transferred to the I-tier at the Concord state prison.
 Shay resides in a cell next to Lucius DuFresne, an artist.
 During the night, Shay confides in Lucius that he wants to donate his heart to a little girl he saw on TV in need of a heart transplant.
-The little girl that on television that Shay spoke about is revealed to be the daughter of June and the late Kurt, Claire, who has a terminal heart condition.
+The little girl on television that Shay spoke about is revealed to be the daughter of June and the late Kurt, Claire, who has a terminal heart condition.

 June agrees to meet Shay in for a restorative justice meeting.
 There she asks him, "Why did you do it?" to which Shay answers cryptically, "She was better off dead."
 Out of spite, June agrees to take Shay's donated heart once he is executed.
 Maggie, an attorney, begins the legal process to petition the commissioner of corrections to allow Shay to be hanged rather than executed by lethal injection, so he will be able to donate his heart to Claire.
 Claire's doctor is able to determine that Shay is a perfect heart transplant match.

 Maggie, Shay's lawyer, arranges a dinner meeting with Dr. Christian Gallagher, a doctor she's consulting to discuss organ donation for Shay.
 June sneaks Dudley, the family's spaniel, into the hospital to make Claire feel better, and a nurse reveals the upcoming transplant to Claire, which June hadn't discussed with her daughter yet.

 Shay's trial begins, and Father Michael testifies to Shay's religious belief that he needs to donate his heart to Claire to be redeemed.
 Father Michael uses Shay's quotations from the Gnostic Gospels as his religious foundation.
 Ian Fletcher testifies as an expert on the Gnostic Gospels.
 Father Michael, privately, admits to Shay that he was on the jury that convicted him to death.
 Father Michael is able to locate Shay's sister, Grace, and tries to convince her to forgive Shay for setting the fire that ultimately disfigured her face.
 However, Grace actually started the fire in an attempt to kill their abusive father.
 Shay took the blame to protect his sister.
 While Shay testifies, all of his chains (including the belly chain and handcuffs) fall away from him for no apparent reason.

 During Shay's trial, it is revealed that Kurt was sexually abusing his step-daughter, Elizabeth.
 At the time of the murders, Shay walked in on Kurt assaulting Elizabeth.
 Shay killed Kurt, who accidentally shot Elizabeth instead of Shay.

 The trial concludes, and Shay is granted his request to be executed by hanging to be able to donate his heart to Claire.